Skip to content

 • It’s yummy enough for dessert, especially if you top with a scoop of vanilla bean ice cream

-We think you’ll love this recipe also:
+We think you’ll love this recipe also

-Honey Pear Cake Recipe (No Refined Sugar)
+Pear Cake Recipe (No Refined Sugar)

-4.56 from 9 ratings
+4.64 from 11 ratings

 This Pear Cake is a simple and scrumptious way to make use of delicious pears.
 This pear cake is easy to make, loaded with whole grains, and refined-sugar free.
 Everyone adores this for breakfast, snack, or a healthyish dessert.